 Bars on payment plans create needless barriers to payment for people who cannot pay an entire fine or fee up front, but some states never allow people to use payment plans.
 Others authorize-but do not require-judges to allow payment plans, leaving some people who cannot afford to pay upfront vulnerable.
 States should mandate that anyone can choose to pay fines and fees on a payment plan if they cannot afford to pay immediately, without incurring any additional fees or interest charges, but only five do so to date.
-Michigan does not require courts to offer payment plans.xi
+Vermont requires courts to offer payment plans, but only in cases where a person fails to pay a fine associated with a traffic violation.
+In other cases, the state does not provide for payment plans.xi

-Recommendation: Michigan should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.
+Recommendation: Vermont should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.